JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 c13u05 (aka nextflow) | 40 | 128G |  |
 personal workstations |  |  |  | can be used for low resource jobs
 cluster |  |  |  | can be used for parallel jobs if time critical and budget available

+## Cluster use

+Steps 2, 3, and 4 can and often should be run on the cluster.
+In the parameters file, you will need to make the following changes:

+- in the global parameters file, check that `CLUSTER_PROJECT_CODE` is set to the proper current project code for cluster billing
+- set `RUN_CMD="gridRun"`
+- look over the computer resource section; you may need to adjust memory and number of cores available to match the cluster nodes rather than the SciComp servers
+- look over the "job partitioning" section; you may want to adjust how the jobs are batched up; the default parameters assume you're running on one SciComp server, and you may benefit from more jobs/batches when running on the cluster
+    + in particular, since split gal 4 datasets are smaller, they are often run in one job on SciComp servers; you should run several on the cluster
+    + MCFO jobs, though, are already batched into typically hundreds of jobs, so you probably don't need to adjust for the cluster

+# Running the workflow - individual steps

 ## Step 0: generate MIPs metadata